Jude Fernandez: Early life and activism

 Fernandez was born on October 27, 1957 in Pangasinan, named after saint Jude Thaddeus.
 He studied in the University of the Philippines Los Baños from 1974 to 1979 where he studied Bachelor of Science in Agriculture, Major in Sugar Technology.
 He was an active member of the UP Student Catholic Action in the school.

 He became an activist in school during the dictatorial years under the martial law of President Ferdinand Marcos Sr. He organized campaigns, different kinds of protests, and other mass actions that have helped revive organizations, councils, and publications hitherto banned under martial law.

 After college, he organized among workers' unions.
-He organized laborers from Franklin Baker in San Pablo and Sunripe Dessicated Coconut Industry union in Magdalena, Laguna where a June 12, 1980 strike shattered the silence of martial law initially marked by ban on protests and strikes.
+He organized laborers from Franklin Baker in San Pablo and Sunripe Desiccated Coconut Industry union in Magdalena, Laguna where a June 12, 1980 strike shattered the silence of martial law initially marked by ban on protests and strikes.
 He joined the KMU in 1989.
 The 1980 strike spearheaded as an example of genuine, militant, and patriotic unionism in the Southern Tagalog Region.

 He was instrumental in organizing multiple worker strikes such as those in 1984, 1987, 1989, and 1990.
 The 1987 strike pushed the government of former President Corazon Aquino to add ₱10 to the wage while the 1989 strike pushed the government to add ₱25.
 He became a national organizer of KMU since 2016.